How It Works¶

 What This Means Practically¶

-Swap Postgres for MongoDB: change one env var (PERSISTENCE_BACKEND=mongo), change one line in deps.py, install openframe-adapters-db-mongo.
+Swap backends: change one config value, change one registry registration, install the new adapter package.
 Zero changes to business logic.